 NBC’s production notes boldly proclaim that “Secret Santa” is “destined to become a holiday classic,” representing the kind of balls-to-the-wall hyperbole that’s hard not to admire.
-In the case of something this schmaltzy and tenaciously lightweight, critics can either nitpick or check their brains at the door and give in -- as many viewers are willingly doing this holiday season, based on ratings for some recent made-fors.
+In the case of something this schmaltzy and tenaciously lightweight, critics can either nitpick or check their brains at the door and give in — as many viewers are willingly doing this holiday season, based on ratings for some recent made-fors.
 About the best to be said is no one will be harmed in the viewing of this film, with the possible exception of a sugar overdose.

 Jennie Garth — suddenly looking very much like Trista Rehn, demonstrating what this “The Bachelor” wedding nonsense hath wrought — plays Rebecca, a struggling Indianapolis reporter dumped by her boyfriend Ryan (Aha!
 Coincidence?) right before Christmas.
 Unnaturally alone again, she grudgingly takes the assignment of trekking to the Indiana town of Hamden, where a “Secret Santa” has for years been anonymously lavishing fabulous gifts on needy residents.

 Rebecca quickly decides the benefactor must be the elusive “town’s richest man,” Carter (Steven Eckholdt), but her pursuit of the scoop gradually begins to melt her hardened little heart.
 Beyond deciphering whether Carter really is the donor, the question arises whether she wants to out whoever it is and spoil the sense of wonder his do-gooding showers on the idyllic little burg.